About Our Founders

 Meet David Lewis and Austin Luecke, two consistent seasonal top ten WATL/WKTL ranked professionals with unmatched passion for the sport.
 Together they possess an impressive collection of global accolades, having honed their skills, and mastered the art of axe and knife throwing through years of dedicated practice and competitions.
 Their expertise and commitment to safely teaching the craft has also earned them special recognition, making them trusted authorities in the world of throwing sports in the World Axe Throwing League, Worl Knife Throwing League, and the International Axe Throwing Federation.

-Austin has qualified for the World Axe Throwing Championships in 2018, 2020, 2022, and 2023 and was also selected for the IATC All-Stars in 2019 for his IATF season.
-When WATL introduced Big Axe as a discipline in 2020, Austin finished 9th in the world in its first season.
-His skills and consistency have kept him among the top-ranked throwers, with multiple top 10 world finishes, including a 4th place finish in Big Axe at the WATL US OPEN, where he was featured on ESPN.
+Austin has qualified for every World Axe Throwing Championship since 2018.
+This is his 7th World Championship in 2024, where he will be competing in all axe events in Appleton—Standard Axe, Big Axe, and Duals.
+He was also selected for the IATC All-Stars in 2019 for his IATF season.
+When WATL introduced Big Axe as a discipline in 2020, Austin finished 9th in the world in its inaugural season.
+His skills and consistency have kept him among the top-ranked throwers globally, with multiple top 10 world finishes, including a 4th place finish in Big Axe at the WATL US OPEN, where he was featured on ESPN.

 David’s axe throwing started months prior to the quarantine in 2020.
 David needed an escape from work while living alone in Lakeville, so he set up an axe arena in his garage and a new passion was found.
 Shortly after, he met Austin in leagues once venues opened up again and a competitive friendship was forged.
-With coaching from Austin and other world class throwers, David has been fortunate to earn consistent top 10 global league rankings in Big Axe and knives and is currently one of the top all-around throwers in the world (axes and knives combined).
+With coaching from Austin and other world class throwers, David has been fortunate to earn consistent top 10 global league rankings in Big Axe and knives.

-David has also had invitations to the last four World Championships and will be in the 2024 Championship as well for hatchet, big axe, duals (with Austin as the Finnish Hymn team) as well as the WKTL knife throwing World Championship as an individual and in duals.
-David and his previous duals throwing partner finished 13th and 5th in consecutive years in the world in previous WATL World Championships as well.
+David has also had invitations to the last three World Championships and will be in the 2023 Championship as well for hatchet, big axe, duals (with Austin as the Finnish Hymn team) as well as the WKTL knife throwing World Championship.
+David and his previous duals throwing partner finished 13th and 5th in consecutive years in the world in previous WATL World Championships.